Youniwemi/einvoicing-for-woocommerce/readme.txt

 E-Invoicing for WooCommerce leverages the native WordPress Customizer, ensuring a user-friendly and familiar experience.
 We strive for extensive compatibility across installations, but understand that occasional issues may arise.
 Should you encounter any incompatibilities with your setup, please reach out without hesitation.
 Our team is committed to promptly addressing and resolving any concerns to enhance your overall experience.

+== Screenshots ==
+1. Select E-invoice Format ( FacturX, UBL versions)
+2. PDF Invoice Customizer - available sections
+3. PDF Invoice Designer - Header
+3. PDF Invoice Designer - Footer

 == Credits ==
 Big Thanks to :
 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==
+= 0.2.9 : Better compatibility with different themes and plugins
+* Fixed a fatal error that occurred in some cases if the theme or installed plugins were interacting with the native customizer.
+* Fixed the settings link to redirect to E-Invoice tab instead of WooCommerce.
 = 0.2.8 : Fix Fatal error when order has no modified date, shows today's date.
 = 0.2.7 : Happy new year and Thank you all for your support.
 * Updated dependency digital-invoice dependency